solo-system/solo-system.github.io/documentation/index.md

 # Documentation

-There is a 10 minute introductory [video](https://youtu.be/2Fq05JlEKjw) which includes an assembly guide.<br>
+There is a 10 minute introductory [video](https://youtu.be/2Fq05JlEKjw) which includes an assembly guide, which accompanies the [Getting Started](/documentation/getting-started.html).
-The first thing to read is [Getting Started](/documentation/getting-started.html).

 #### Documentation Tree